Inevitable Encounters: Backdoor Attacks Involving Lossy Compression: Introduction

 \section{Introduction}

-In recent years, the widespread use of deep learning has increased vulnerability to security threats~\cite{carlini2017towards,duan2024conditional,LQ1,costales2020live,doan2020februus,doan2021lira,cohen2019certified,gu2017badnets, cox2007digital,ganju2018property, LQ2,liu2018trojaning,gao2019strip}.
-One significant threat is data poisoning-based backdoor attacks, where adversaries inject malicious ``triggers'' into datasets and release them for users to download and train their models~\cite{li2020invisible,lin2020composite,nguyen2020input,saha2020hidden,salem2022dynamic}.
-The trained models perform normally on clean samples, but exhibit specific attacker-controlled behaviors when triggered.
-Such attacks are covert and difficult to detect, posing serious threats to the security and reliability of machine learning systems.
+In recent years, the widespread deployment of deep learning systems has exposed them to a broad range of security threats~\cite{carlini2017towards,duan2024conditional,LQ1,costales2020live,doan2020februus,doan2021lira,cohen2019certified,gu2017badnets,cox2007digital,ganju2018property,LQ2,liu2018trojaning,gao2019strip}.
+Among them, data poisoning-based backdoor attacks pose a particularly severe risk.
+In such attacks, adversaries inject malicious ``triggers'' into a subset of training data and release the poisoned dataset to downstream users~\cite{li2020invisible,lin2020composite,nguyen2020input,saha2020hidden,salem2022dynamic}.
+Models trained on such datasets behave normally on benign inputs, but exhibit attacker-controlled predictions once the trigger is present.
+Due to their stealthiness and strong controllability, backdoor attacks have become a major threat to the security and reliability of machine learning systems.